 (both prices exclude IVF)

 Finding your surrogate match is an exciting time in your journey to parenthood.
 Circle works with many surrogate mothers from Georgia, as well as most of the surrounding states.
-Additionally, Circle's main office is in Boston, and we have a strong representation on the east coast and in the south, making it even easier for surrogates and intended parents to connect.
+Additionally, Circle's main office is in Boston – with an office in North Carolina, and we have a strong representation on the east coast and in the south, making it even easier for surrogates and intended parents to connect.

 How to find a surrogate mother in Georgia

 The first steps in finding a surrogate mother match is to determine what you're looking for in a surrogate, your relationship with your surrogate, and what your expectations for your journey are.

 Thinking about what's important to you in your gestational carrier and journey will make it easier to determine if your surrogacy agency has presented you with a good match.

 The more honest you are with when thinking about what you're looking for, the better your match with be.
 If you choose to work with Circle Surrogacy, your Matching Team will use these answers – as well as your geographic location and views on termination – in order to find you the best match.